udAAbu/JSL_Project/README.md

   2. loading data in batch using custom Dataset and Dataloader
   3. define model architecture
   4. create training and evaluation function
-  5. begin training and evaluation
+  5. initialize model, begin training and evaluation
   6. visualize model using saliency map
   7. save model